GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 ## Demo pipeline

-The application layer is out of scope of this script, but as a demo, it is provided with a Cloud Composer DAG to mode data from the `landing` area to the `DataLake L2` dataset.
+The application layer is out of scope of this script.
+As a demo purpuse only, several Cloud Composer DAGs are provided.
+Demos will import data from the `landing` area to the `DataLake L2` dataset suing different features.

-Just follow the commands you find in the `demo_commands` Terraform output, go in the Cloud Composer UI and run the `data_pipeline_dag`.

-Description of commands:

-- 01: copy sample data to a `landing` Cloud Storage bucket impersonating the `load` service account.
-- 02: copy sample data structure definition in the `orchestration` Cloud Storage bucket impersonating the `orchestration` service account.
-- 03: copy the Cloud Composer DAG to the Cloud Composer Storage bucket impersonating the `orchestration` service account.
-- 04: Open the Cloud Composer Airflow UI and run the imported DAG.
-- 05: Run the BigQuery query to see results.
+You can find examples in the `[demo](./demo)` folder.

 <!-- BEGIN TFDOC -->

 ## Variables